 As a rural and secluded community, Ubud has difficulty accessing assistance and support in developing their neighborhoods.
 From teaching English to young children, to construction work in the local villages, to educating about health and hygiene, this project aims to help Ubud build a strong infrastructure and improve their education and healthcare systems.
 This project is divided into several categories, all designed to provide security to the members of this impoverished community.

 What's not Included

 Located at the westernmost end of the Lesser Sunda Islands between Java and Lombok, Bali is one of Indonesia’s most admired islands.
-The green terraced rice fields, coconut forests, and endless beaches are only part of the island’s natural beauty, making Bali a very popular destination for domestic and international tourism.
-Artistic and cultural interactions, such as traditional Balinese dance performances, are experiences you do not want to miss out on.
-This project is located in southern Bali, in the rural town of Ubud, which is surrounded by small farms, rice paddies, and dense forests.
+The green, terraced rice fields, coconut forests and endless beaches are only part of the island’s natural beauty, making Bali a very popular destination for domestic and international tourism.
+Artistic and cultural interactions, such as traditional Balinese dance performances, are experiences you do not want to miss.
+This project is located in southern Bali, in the rural town of Ubud, which is surrounded by small farms, rice paddies and dense forests.

-After a one week orientation, volunteers will be assigned to a specific project that will firstly depend on the needs and availability of the projects, and then according to personal preference.
+After orientation, volunteers will be assigned to a specific project that will depend on the needs and availability of the projects, and according to personal preference.

 These projects include: